RahulKanwal/CMPE-273-Cache-Invalidation/eds-lite/CACHING_SCENARIOS_DETAILED.md

 - Redis TTL expires: `TTL productById::1` → 0
 - Next request will fetch fresh data
 - **Inconsistency window: 5 minutes** ⚠️

+**Note:** This problem is theoretical in the current test setup, which uses a single instance.
+In production with multiple instances (like on Render), this would be a real issue.

 ### Summary - Scenario B